Before Your Island Hopping Tour

 Where do I get my ferry tickets?
 The driver who comes to pick you up to take you to the ferries will have your ferry tickets with them each time, or the tickets will be left at hotel reception for you if you are walking to the port (and your luggage is going with the porters).

 What hotels are included?
 The exact hotels will be given to you on your Provisional Booking.
 Please check that these hotels suit your needs, as not all hotels have elevators or fridges and tea/coffee making facilities in the rooms (especially in 3star hotels).
 Most 3stars now have airconditioning, but again, if you are going in July and August in particular, please check with us or check the hotel’s facilities online to ensure it’s the right hotel for you.
+Please also carefully check the location as most hotels are a short walk from the main old town areas, to allow for easy vehicle transfers.
+If you want boutique hotels please let us know which ones and we’ll send you a quote.

 If you need something in particular in your hotel room (eg fridge for medication, tea/coffee making facilities like a kettle etc), or if you cannot manage your luggage or yourself up and down a couple of flights of stairs, please let us know before we Confirm your booking.
 Thank you.